LLD Support for Basic Block Sections

 First, it deletes all explicit fall-through direct jump instructions between adjacent basic blocks.
 This is done by discarding the tail of the basic block section.

-Second, it shrinks jump instructions whose offsets can fit in a smaller equivalent jump instruction.
-The AMD64 ISA supports variants of jump instructions with either a one byte offset or a four byte offset.
-Shorter jump instructions are preferred where possible to reduce code size.
-The jump instructions are shrunk by using jump relocations.
-Jump relocations are used to modify the opcode of the jump instruction.
-Jump relocations contain three values, instruction offset, jump type and size.
-There is a one to one correspondence between jump relocations and jump instructions.
-While writing this jump instruction out to the final binary, the linker uses the jump relocation to determine the opcode and the size of the modified jump instruction.
-These new relocations are required because the input object files are memory-mapped without write permissions and directly modifying the object files requires copying these sections.
-Copying a large number of basic block sections significantly bloats memory and we have invented jump relocations as a simple solution to avoid this bloat.
+The jump instructions are relaxed by using jump instruction mods, something like relocations.
+These are used to modify the opcode of the jump instruction.
+Jump instruction mods contain three values, instruction offset, jump type and size.
+While writing this jump instruction out to the final binary, the linker uses the jump instruction mod to determine the opcode and the size of the modified jump instruction.
+These mods are required because the input object files are memory-mapped without write permissions and directly modifying the object files requires copying these sections.
+Copying a large number of basic block sections significantly bloats memory.